 Rita is survived by her husband, retired State Police Colonel Robert Cline of Madison; daughter, Amanda Ferris of Greenfield, granddaughter, Heather Guntrum of Carmel, two great-grandchildren, Ethan Robert and Eva Marie Guntrum.
 She had two step sisters: Rosella Holzer of Versailles, Indiana and Marge Downer of Molt, Montana.

 Memorial services were November 7, 2010 at Lytle Funeral Chapel.
 Burial was November 8th at Greendale Cemetery in Osgood, Indiana.

 "Green Green Grass Of Home"

-It was an early fall evening, in 1946, when a black Ford two-door drove into a parking space on the west side of Versailles, Indiana's Court House Inn.
+It was an early fall evening, in 1946, when a black Ford two-door drove into a parking space on the east side of Versailles, Indiana's Court House Inn.

 A.M.
 Cline & son were sitting on the Inn’s steps and noticed a young women, dressed in jodhpurs and leather vest, exit the black Ford and walk to a grocery store across the street from their location.